Gerald-coder/Mern_Commerce/frontend/README.md

 # this projects utilized a component/ pages folder structure

 where the pages are the different pages of the app, while the components are the several components contained in the pages

+# used react icons for the needed icons